lana-20/selenium-webdriver-bidi/README.md

 ### WD BiDi Implementation Status

 WD BiDi is still a work in progress, it's not been fully implemented yet.
 It's been under development for the past 2 years.
+For the past 6 months (as of August 2023), the WD team has been working hard on implementing BiDi in Selenium and WebDriverIO.

 - WD BiDi specification is a WIP, supported by diverse collaborators, such as:
     - Browser Vendors: Chrome, Edge, Firefox, Safari